OpHaCo/roomba_wifi/README.md

     sudo particle flash --usb cc3000
     sudo particle flash --usb deep_update_2014_06
     ```
- * Roomba - here model R3MOD24A
+ * Roomba - here model R3MOD24A - Unfortunately, commands can be sent to Roomba trew UART but INPUT commands are not received : no activity on Roomba Tx

 # Setup
 ## hardware